-Distracted-walking bill would see pedestrians fined for looking at devices
+Distracted-walking bill would see Toronto pedestrians fined for looking at devices

 "The issue is poor driving habits and the lack of enforcement of that," she said.
 "Most of the pedestrians that have been killed on the road have been seniors.
 You know, seniors are not known for talking on their cellphones, walking across the street."

 Mr. Baker's move comes less than a week after Honolulu enacted a similar law, raising the ire of pedestrian advocates around the world.
-His private member's bill, which is not scheduled for debate until March, a few months before the next election, elicited a lukewarm response from Transportation Minister Steven Del Duca.
+His private member's bill, which is not scheduled for debate until March, a few months before the next Ontario election, elicited a lukewarm response from provincial Transportation Minister Steven Del Duca.

 "I'll look at the debate," he said.
 "I'm not in a position right now to say that I'll be supporting it."

-The minister stressed that people should be cautious when walking, and that doing it while distracted is unwise, but noted that legislation addressing this was not included in a road safety bill recently unveiled by the government.
+The minister stressed that people should be cautious when walking and that doing it while distracted is unwise, but noted that legislation addressing this was not included in a road-safety bill recently unveiled by the government.

 "That [bill] gives a sense of what my focus is at the moment," Mr. Del Duca said.

-Mr. Baker is proposing fines starting at $50 for a first offence, and rising to $125 by a third offence.
+Mr. Baker is proposing fines starting at $50 for a first offence, rising to $125 by a third offence.
 Municipalities would be allowed to opt out.
-The bill would not cover people who have started a phone call before they began crossing the road.
+The bill would not cover people who had started a phone call before they began crossing the road.

 The MPP was backed at his announcement by the Ontario Safety League and pointed to reports by the provincial coroner and Toronto Public Health, which showed a greater risk for pedestrians who are distracted.

-"Approximately 20 per cent of pedestrians [killed] may have had some form of distraction, such as using a cell phone, an MP3 player, a mobile device, pushing a shopping cart, walking a dog, or riding a skateboard," the coroner stated in the 2010 report.
+"Approximately 20 per cent of pedestrians [killed] may have had some form of distraction, such as using a cellphone, an MP3 player, a mobile device, pushing a shopping cart, walking a dog, or riding a skateboard," the chief coroner stated in a 2012 report.

 Other research paints a very different picture.

-A U.S. database known as the Fatality Analysis Reporting System shows that in the five most recently available years – 2010 through 2014 – personal electronic devices in the hands of people walking were found to be a factor in only 0.1 per cent of pedestrian fatalities.
+A U.S. government database known as the Fatality Analysis Reporting System shows that in the five most recently available years – 2010 through 2014 – personal electronic devices in the hands of people walking were found to be a factor in only 0.1 per cent of pedestrian fatalities.

-A 2016 report by the National Highway Traffic Safety Administration said that "distraction changes the way pedestrians walk, react and behave," but added that "there are no studies showing a direct link between the behavioural effects of distraction and pedestrian crash risk."
+A 2016 report by the U.S. National Highway Traffic Safety Administration said that "distraction changes the way pedestrians walk, react and behave," but added that "there are no studies showing a direct link between the behavioural effects of distraction and pedestrian crash risk."

 Road safety has become an increasingly important political issue in Toronto, which in 2016 had its deadliest year for pedestrians in more than a decade.
 The majority of these victims were 65 and older, in spite of this group representing only 14 per cent of the population, and in most cases the driver was deemed at fault.